 (B.A., Atlantic Union College; M. Div., Andrews University; D.Min, Andrews University)

-David Thomas is currently Dean of the School of Theology and Professor of Practical Theology & Apologetics.
+David Thomas is Professor of Practical Theology & Apologetics.
 He has been a member of the faculty at WWU since the summer of 2001.
+He served as Dean of the School of Theology for seventeen years (2001-2018), He is now focused on full-time teaching and writing.
 Prior to joining the faculty, Thomas spent some 24 years in pastoral work in New England, and in Washington.
 His pastoral experience ranges from multiple church districts to large, multi-staff churches.
 While pastoring in the east, he taught as an adjunct professor at Atlantic Union College for six years.
 He has served on many administrative committees at conference, union, and institutional levels.
 He has been a member of the Walla Walla College Board of Trustees.

 Thomas, an ordained minister in the Seventh-day Adventist Church, was born on the continent of Africa of British missionary parentage.
 He emigrated to the United States to attend college.
 He is a graduate of Atlantic Union College (BA 1975) and Andrews University (MDiv 1978).
 He received his doctorate in Pastoral Ministry from Andrews University in 1999.
 His dissertation was titled, A New Evangelistic Paradigm: Using Foundational Theology Issues as an Apologetic Instrument for Evangelism in a Secular World.